Compare Mobility Scooters

-For well over twenty years, Hoveround has been providing mobility solutions like power chairs, stair lifts and electric scooters.
-Their mobility scooters range from travel-sized scooters to luxury models.
-Prices start at $699.00.
+For more than twenty years, Hoveround has been providing mobility solutions like electric wheelchairs, stair lifts and electric scooters.
+Their products range from compact to luxury models.
+Prices start at $699.

 Founded in 1971, Afikim Electric Vehicles is headquartered in Israel and is a manufacturer and international shipper of electric vehicles like mobility scooters.
 Online retailer prices start around $2,800.00.

 |Shoprider Mobility Scooters||Read Expert Review||Be the first one to rate this company|